Nimbostratus clouds

 Our typical rain clouds: the nimbostratus clouds

-The image above shows the dark clouds that make up the nimbostratus clouds.
+The image to the left shows the dark clouds that make up the nimbostratus clouds.

-The nimbostratus clouds produce a leaden grey sky.
+The nimbostratus clouds produce a leaden gray sky.
 They result in continuous rain over several hours.

 First: Use a cloud that is extensive and filling the sky

-What is really interesting is that as you add more water vapor to a cloud, it gets heavier and more grey.
-Thus, a white cirrostratus descends in the sky to become a grey altostratus.
-And a grey altostratus descends in the sky to become a dark gray/black nimbostratus.
+What is really interesting is that as you add more water vapor to a cloud, it gets heavier and more gray.
+Thus, a white cirrostratus descends in the sky to become a gray altostratus.
+And a gray altostratus descends in the sky to become a dark gray/black nimbostratus.

 Second: Add a warm front that has a lot of warm water vapor